commercialhaskell/stack/doc/tutorial/cabal_flags_and_ghc_options.md

     Stack will build all of the dependencies of `wai` (inclduding `warp`) and then build `wai` with all GHC optimizations disabled.

-    Now let's add `warp` as a target.
+    Now let us add `warp` as a target.
 If we command:

     ~~~text
     stack build --ghc-options=-O0 wai warp